 This course replaces the following course(s): CAPA2410.
 Students who have successfully completed CAPA2410 are not eligible to enrol in CAPA2210.

 On successful completion of the course students will be able to:

-1. to develop an understanding of performance practices in specific historical periods.
+1. Develop an understanding of performance practices in specific historical periods.

-2. to develop in students an understanding of the historical and cultural background to contemporary practices.
+2. Critically appraise the historical and cultural backgrounds to contemporary performance practices.

-Course content is determined by the availability of full-time staff.
-However, from time to time, sections of the course may be taught by outside experts.
-Each semester's work is devoted to study of an important historical period or style.
+Course content is determined by the availability of staff.
+Each semester's work is devoted to the study of an important historical period or style.